fkie-cad/windowsScripts/visualstudio/README.md

 - /x: Delete the specified rule(s) (instead of adding them).

 **Options:**
 - /b: Optional custom path to the VS or BuildTools installation other than the default one.
+No "\" at the end allowed.